yihui/yihui.org/content/en/2017-05-17-when-in-doubt-upgrade.md

 slug: when-in-doubt-upgrade
 ---

-I have said this many times in several Github issues and it is also the very first [FAQ](/knitr/faq/) of **knitr**.
+I have said this many times in several GitHub issues and it is also the very first [FAQ](/knitr/faq/) of **knitr**.
 It is a little exaggerative and certainly not a universal rule, but it helps a lot if you could try to upgrade everything before you report a software issue.
 It is even more helpful if you could also install the development version of the software and see if the problem has gone.
 Although it sounds like a joke, [@ThePracticalDev](https://twitter.com/ThePracticalDev/) actually has a very good point:

 [![Changing stuff and seeing what happens](https://pbs.twimg.com/media/Cf7eHZ1W4AEeZJA.jpg)](https://twitter.com/ThePracticalDev/status/720257210161311744/)